Docker CLI

 Flags:

-: Specify a grace period (in seconds) to stop the container.
+-t, --time: Specify a grace period (in seconds) to stop the container.
 Default is 10 seconds.

 Examples: